- Trustee duties and responsibilities.

 - Comply with charity law requirements and other laws that apply to your charity.

-- You should take reasonable steps to find out about legal requirements, for example by reading relevant guidance or taking appropriate advice when you need to.
+- Take reasonable steps to find out about legal requirements, for example by reading relevant guidance or taking appropriate advice when you need to.

 - Act in your charity’s best interests